Return to TiltPlate page

 standard model but has a boom larger than 2 1/2 inches.

-A) Yes, all clamping options are available on both models.
+A) All clamping options are available on all models.
 The fixed sized U-bolts are the preferred choice but either

 U-bolts or the V-bolts will work.
-When using the V-bolts, pinning the
+The 3 inch

 thickness of the plates.
 These V-bolts are listed on the DX Engineering site as